Arthritis in the Family: Navigating a Loved One’s Diagnosis

 Is there anything else you would like to add?

 Something that can be easily overlooked is the challenge of comfort during touch.
 For example, a simple gesture like holding hands when walking can be affected.
-Sometimes I reach out to hold Alison’s hand and she tells me that her wrists hurt too much to hold hands or when I go to hug her, she tells me that her shoulders hurt.
+Sometimes I reach out to hold Alison’s hand and she tells me that her wrists hurt too much or when I go to hug her, she tells me that her shoulders hurt.
 On the other hand, lately her balance has been affected, so she has to hold on to me whenever we are walking together.
 We have therefore both needed to be patient with each other when it has come to physical contact.

 Share This